 - accounting

 - economics

 - finance

-- · international business
+- international business

+- Islamic banking and finance

 - management

 - · management information systems

 - marketing

+- · operations management

-- · public administration
+- public administration

 Details on each minor are provided in the catalog section of the department offering the minor.

 Minors are open to students from outside SBM and to SBM students pursuing majors in disciplines other than the discipline of the minor.
 SBM students may pursue only one minor offered within SBM.